corlinp/passwd-as-a-service/README.md

 * User and Group enumeration and queries
 * Text-based searches for users
-* Live refresh of database when a passwd file changes
+* Live refresh of database when a passwd or group file changes
 * Graphical front end for searching users
 * Unit testing and code coverage maps
 * CircleCI integration to run and report on unit tests
+* Automatic TLS certification with Let's Encrypt

 ## Running PwaaS

 ### Using Hosted Service

-Visit [passwd.corlin.io](http://passwd.corlin.io/) to test out PwaaS with some sample data
+Visit [passwd.corlin.io](http://passwd.corlin.io/) to test out PwaaS with linux and mac sample data.

-### From Release
+### Pre-Compiled Binaries

 Visit the [releases page](https://github.com/corlinp/passwd-as-a-service/releases/) for instructions.

 ### From Source

-First: Make sure you have the [latest version of Go installed.](https://golang.org/doc/install).
+First: Make sure you have the [latest version of Go installed](https://golang.org/doc/install).

 Clone the repo and run `make start`.
 A binary will be built in the `bin/` folder and executed.

 `make cover` will run unit tests and open a browser page with coverage reports.